nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/certification.rst

    | Matter Certification          | Production                | `Join CSA`_                 | Adopter                                |
    +-------------------------------+---------------------------+-----------------------------+----------------------------------------+

-Joining CSA allows you to meet the following requirements:
+Joining CSA allows you to meet the following certification requirements:

 * Familiarity with the Matter Core Specification, which is the standard for the certification.
   You can download it from the `CSA Specifications Download Request`_ page.